 The Max Planck Society enjoys worldwide recognition for its excellence in research.
 Since its establishment in 1948, no fewer than 18 Nobel laureates have emerged from the ranks of its scientists.
 For example, Emmanuelle Charpentier, Scientific and Managing Director of the Max Planck Unit for the Science of Pathogens in Berlin, and Reinhard Genzel, director at the Max Planck Institute for Extraterrestrial Physics in Garching, received the prestigious award in 2020 (Nobel Prize in Chemistry and Physics respectively).

 The Max Planck Institutes offer a vibrant, open and international working environment.
 Not surprisingly, the appeal of the Max Planck Society has spread worldwide.
-More than a third of all scientists at the Max Planck Society hold a foreign passport, forming a creative cosmos in which interdisciplinary and intercultural concepts and innovative ideas come to bear.
+More than half of all the researchers at the Max Planck Society hold a foreign passport, forming a creative cosmos in which interdisciplinary and intercultural concepts and innovative ideas come to bear.
 This, in turn, ensures the success of the excellent basic research for which the Max Planck Society is renowned.

 The Max Planck Society supports outstanding young scientists and researchers, who complete formative years of their careers as student assistants, PhD students, postdocs, or research group heads at Max Planck Institutes, and who benefit from the knowledge of their internationally networked research mentors.

 In all, 86 research institutions belong to the Max Planck Society.
 They include centres not only in Germany, but also abroad.
 The institutes have their own budgets and are free to decide on their research projects.
 Heads of institutes enjoy the best possible working conditions and have complete autonomy in choosing their staff, subject matter and cooperation partners.

 Facts and figures

-Almost one third of directors and half of its junior researchers come from outside Germany
+More than half of the researchers come from outside Germany